-- Ageing infrastructure resulting in a need to increase our renewals programmes. - Growth anticipated growth is leading to increased residential, commercial and industrial demand. - An increasing population will put added pressure on all our water supply reticulation systems, this issue is particularly acute in Levin.
-It will be a challenge to meet community expectations of a consistent water supply and maintain a contingency supply for emergencies. - Water storage and supply for Levin during dry periods.
+- Ageing infrastructure resulting in a need to increase our renewals programmes. - Growth anticipated growth is leading to increased residential, commercial and industrial demand. - An increasing population will putis putting added pressure on all our water supply reticulation systems, this issue is particularly acute - in Levin.
+It will be a challenge Measures proposed here are to ensure we can to meet community expectations of a consistent water supply and maintain a contingency supply for emergencies. - Water storage and supply for Levin during dry periods.
 Levin's water supply is from the Ōhau River, and consent conditions mean that the water take is affected by river flows.
 This means in the dryer periods, the amount of water that can be taken from the river is low and will not be able to cope with increased demand. - Workforce shortage in Three Waters industry and loss of knowledge. - Ongoing asset management and asset data improvements required. - The need to improve the resilience of infrastructure with regard to natural hazards and climate change.